Antalya, Turkey - Travel

 Vegetarian Restaurants

-Because a standout aspect of Antalya's culinary scene is its emphasis on fresh, locally sourced ingredients like vegetables, herbs, and seafood, plant-based, vegetarian, and pescatarian dining in the city is hugely widespread.
+Because a standout aspect of Antalya's culinary scene is its emphasis on fresh, locally sourced ingredients like vegetables, herbs, and seafood, plant-based, vegetarian, and pescatarian dining in the city is increasingly widespread.
 Thanks to its coastal setting, the region’s cuisine heavily features fish and shellfish, which are central to many traditional dishes.
 However, there are myriad options for vegans and vegetarians, too, including Vegan House at Altınkum Mahallesi, Salt Vegetarian at Çağlayan Mahallesi, or even Vanilla Restaurant with a handful of vegetarian tasty options.

 Coffee Houses, Bakeries, and Patisseries